jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

 4. Go to the **Policy** tab under Trusted Images and if not already, click switch next to **Trusted images rules** to enable.
 5. Click **+ Add rule** and again refer to docs to create a new rule.
 6. For performing the demo, **'Disable'** the rule temporarily, under **Actions** and clicking the 3 dots.
+7. Additionaly setup docker/AWS credentails on the spring4shell instance in order to pull images from your registry.
+(TODO - add detail here)

 ## Pre-Demo verification Steps
 1. Verify on **Compute > Radars > Container** screen, the new vulnerable container has completed learning mode and shows the red firewall with a line through it, indicating it is an unprotected Web App